WordPress Users, You Need These 11 Essential Plugins on Your New Site

 Most servers, and WordPress itself, are fairly reliable.
 But it just takes one glitch to send your entire site crashing down.
 If this happens, you could lose all your content, settings and hard work!
 BackupBuddy makes sure your database of customer information, images, themes, plugins, and everything else is securely backed up and locked away.

 You can schedule an automatic backup once a week (or once a day if you’re worried!)
 Once you’ve installed the plugin, it will run silently in the background keeping you safe.
 It’s also great if you plan on moving your site to another (bigger) server in the future.
+(The safest measure is to store the backups offsite.)

 If you’ve been following my blog here at Bitcatcha, you know how important website speed is.
 Quick loading speed is essential for good user experience and search engine optimisation.
 Slow websites frustrate your customers and worry Google.